- 1 General Safety

 Open the gate, then turn on the tool.
 The hoover should automatically start up when the tool does, and turn off about 10 seconds later.
 If it doesn't then check the hoover switch is set to position II.

 A solid workhorse, the bandsaw is the only power tool on which it's relatively safe to have your fingers near the blade (eg a couple of inches), IF and only if you are completely familiar and confident with the tool.
 This machine is the only exception to that rule.
 If the blade guard is set correctly the blade is not exposed, it produces no kicks, and is very predictable; this makes it excellent for detailed work.
-Whereever possible though, push sticks and guides should be used for close work, and they are always nearby.
+Wherever possible though, push sticks and guides should be used for close work, and they are always nearby.

 The saw table can tilt up to 45 degrees.
 There is a drop-on zero clearance overlay table with a 45/90/180 guide, adjustable fence, and a mitre guide.
-Unless you need the table to tilt, or an extra centimeter of depth, the overlay is recommended and is usually left in place.
+Unless you need the table to tilt, or an extra centimetre of depth, the overlay is recommended and is usually left in place.

 Some specific warnings; never reach behind the blade with your hand when the tool is on.
 In fact it's good practice to never do it even when off, to prevent habits forming and then absent-minded action when the tool is live.
 This is doubly prudent now that the right side dust extraction hoover lives under the bench - it masks the sound of the bandsaw being on.